jerryscript-project/iotjs/docs/IoT.js-API-GPIO.md

 * `pinNumber: Number` - pin number to read.
 * `callback: Function(err: Error | null, value: Boolean)`.

-Read boolean value from a GPIO pin.
+Reads boolean value from a GPIO pin.

 `callback` will be called with the value.